Premium Drawing tablets are expensive – and many artists and hobbyists cannot justify spending so much money on them.

 How fast the tablet responds to your stylus input is what we call the response rate.
 Slower response time can have a negative impact on your drawing experience.
 But the good news is most of the tables nowadays come with minimal response times.

-The Wacom Cintiq 22 has the response rate of 22 milliseconds whereas the Wacom Cintiq Pro 24 has the response rate of 14 milliseconds, even though they use the exact same stylus.
+The Wacom Cintiq 22 has the response rate of 22 milliseconds whereas the Wacom Cintiq Pro 24 has a response rate of 14 milliseconds, even though they use the exact same stylus.

 Shape and size of the stylus